georgeevans1995/vue-socket-cluster-client/README.md

 - Safari
 - Others (not tested)

-Based on works from [nigeltiany/vue-socket-cluster](https://github.com/nigeltiany/vue-socket-cluster) and its contributors This module differs from vue-socket-cluster in that it does not only allows you to add the socket cluster client to the vue instance.
+Based on works from [nigeltiany/vue-socket-cluster](https://github.com/nigeltiany/vue-socket-cluster) and its contributors.

+This module differs from vue-socket-cluster in that it does not only allows you to add the socket cluster client to the vue instance.